Want to learn how to embed tweets in WordPress? We’re going to show you just how simple it is.

 Once you do that, Twitter Feed Pro will open that page in the WordPress editor so you can start embedding your feed.

-Finally, search for the “twitter feed” block and then just click on Twitter Feed from the results below.
+Finally, search for “twitter feed” and then click on the Twitter Feed block from the results below.

-And that’s it!
-Now you can check your website and see all the tweets embedded on your website.
+Now you can check your website and see all the tweets embedded for your visitors to see.

 Let’s go ahead and check out the next way to embed your tweets.